Caring For Missionaries

 3. Treat them

 You can help missionaries to feel cared for by sending birthday cards, videos, magazines, books, or things for their children.
-Paul and Sandra King look forward to a yearly Postpak of goodies from a link church, and many missionaries enjoy receiving parcels in their locations.
+Paul and Sandra look forward to a yearly Postpak of goodies from a link church, and many missionaries enjoy receiving parcels in their locations.

 |Shops are a bit different overseas!|